SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     max_range : int
 ```

-Applies a batch of discrete effects on another game entity.
+Applies batches of discrete effects on another game entity.
 This specialization of `ApplyDiscreteEffect` allows ranged application.

 **min_range**
 Minimum distance to target.